wjian8/psvcp_v1.01/README.md

    python3 $path_of_the_pipeline/Construct_pan_and_Call_sv.py genome_example_dir genome_list
    ```

-2. It's easy to use bwa to map Next generation sequencing data of one sample against a pangenome genome.
+2. It's easy to use bwa to map Next generation sequencing data of one sample against a pangenome.
 Put the *1.fq.gz and *2.fq.gz file into the fq_dir, the 2Map_fq_to_Pan.py script can map all samples to the reference.

    ```
    python3  $path_of_the_pipeline/2Map_fq_to_Pan.py -t 4 -fqd fq_dir -r ReferenceFile -br bam_dir
    ```
 Based on our evaluation, with sufficient sequencing coverage of short-read sequencing data, mapping coverage decreased near breakpoints does not affect PAV calling in our pipeline.
-We recommend sequencing coverage of more than 10x for users on our pipeline.
+We recommend sequencing coverage of more than 10x for users using our pipeline.

 3. Based on the depth information from every bam file.
 The PAV genotype will be achieved by: